The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 This is a great, short, video posted on YouTube by Atlantick re tick removal – https://youtu.be/P0fH_2LRiYw.
 They have other good videos as well.

 Avoid folklore remedies such as “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Also don’t spin it around with a Q-tip.
 Your goal is to remove the tick as quickly as possible – not waiting for it to detach.
-You also don’t want it to regurgitate!
+You also don’t want it to regurgitate or break off parts in your skin!

 If the tick was engorged and you don’t know how long it was attached for, I would highly recommend trying to get some antibiotics – just in case – as the longer the spirochetes are in your body, the more damage they can do!
 Sending the tick for testing is very beneficial as many different things can be transmitted.
 However, the ticks are not always tested for everything, and testing can take some time.
 Testing is also not for the purpose of diagnosing as the tick may have not transmitted anything.

 There are generally two types of ticks that bite humans in this area, the black-legged (deer) tick and the dog (wood) tick.
 Apparently, Lone Star ticks have been found sporadically throughout the country.
 All can carry disease.
 If you are not sure what type of tick it is, I have found the following website to be very handy – https://tickencounter.org/tick_identification/tickid_nonflash.
-As well, a new resource is now available in several provinces.
+As well, a new resource is now available in several provinces, including Nova Scotia.
 You can send photos to https://etick.ca/ and they will tell you the type of tick.
 Specific photos are required.
 The website explains what photos they need to be able to identify the tick.
+They also then record the tick on a map.
+You can download their app onto your phone for quick and easy use.

 The following places do Lyme disease testing of ticks:

-Mount Allison University in New Brunswick accepts ticks from Nova Scotia for testing – https://www.lloydticklab.ca/submit-your-ticks.html.
-Ticks can be also be sent to the Microbiology Lab in Manitoba, but apparently testing can take quite awhile – https://www.canada.ca/en/public-health/services/diseases/lyme-disease/removing-submitting-ticks-testing.html.
+Mount Allison University in New Brunswick accepts ticks from Nova Scotia for testing for Lyme – https://www.lloydticklab.ca/submit-your-ticks.html.
+Black-legged ticks can be also be sent to the Microbiology Lab in Manitoba, but apparently testing can take quite awhile – https://www.canada.ca/en/public-health/services/diseases/lyme-disease/removing-submitting-ticks-testing.html.

 There are also other places that accept ticks for testing of other Tick-borne diseases.
 These are two that I am aware of: